mautic/developer-documentation-new/docs/components/integrations.rst

 .. vale on

+.. vale off

-The interface, :code:`\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface`, provides a way to add notes - either info or warning - to the Plugin configuration form.
+The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface``, provides a way to add notes - either info or warning - to the Plugin configuration form.

 Learn more about it on :ref:`Integration Configuration Form Notes<components/integrations_configuration_form_notes:Integration configuration form notes>`.

+.. vale on